PDAL/PDAL/doc/stages/readers.i3s.rst

 readers.i3s
 ===========

-`Indexed 3d Scene Layer (I3S)`_ and `Scene Layer Packages (SLPK)`_ are specifications created by Esri as a format for their 3D Scene Layer and scene services.
-The I3S reader both handles the reading of SLPK archived files locally as well as data stored in the I3S format remotely.
+`Indexed 3d Scene Layer (I3S)`_ is a specification created by Esri as a format for their 3D Scene Layer and scene services.
+The I3S reader handles RESTful webservices in an I3S file structure/format.

 Example
 --------------------------------------------------------------------------------